binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-1-intro.md

 manipulation expressions, bash can allow you to be far more concise with your code than many other languages.

-This is, of course, a double-edged sword, because conciseness also mean opacity to the uninitiated.
+This is, of course, a double-edged sword, because conciseness can also mean opacity to the uninitiated.
 "Your code looks like line noise," is a charge often leveled at languages such as perl, or bash in the hands of an expert.

 I, however, view it as a major plus.
-While there are always bash expressions in others' code which give me pause to scratch my head, I enjoy both the ease with which I can now compose powerful expressions, as well as the ability to fit quite a lot of functionality within a single screen when I'm trying to understand what the code is doing.

-Bash is a language which rewards the expert, and that is its own kind of virtue.
-An experienced reader can comprehend bash's idioms without being pandered to by enforced verbosity.
+While I still occasionally encounter head-scratchers in others' code, I enjoy the fact that knowledge of a few standard idioms allows me to read more code in one screen of bash than in many other languages.
+It allows me to read and write quickly.

 That's about the size of it.
 I wish there were more reasons to love bash, because I actually enjoy programming with it quite a bit, although